 Once a course has been declared pass/fail the action cannot be reversed.

 See below for the steps to view requirements via your Tar Heel Tracker.
 Please note this is a mock account that we use during orientation, so rest assured you are not seeing anyone’s real data!
 If you have concerns or questions about how a course fits the requirements, we encourage you to contact your advisor.

-Step 3: Click on Tar Heel Tracker on the drop down and press the double arrow to the right-hand side
+Step 3: Click on Tar Heel Tracker on the drop-down and press the double arrow on the right-hand side.

 Helpful Hint: if this is the first time you are pulling your summary report, you may have to turn off your pop-up blocker.

 Step 5: View the PDF summary 2-3 pager to view where your current classes are counting towards your degree.